andresoliva/LoRa-E5/README.md

 ### Key features added:
 * Allows to make the use of SoftwareSerial (or SoftwareUART) on boards like Arduino Nano 33BLE by using macros.
 This is useful if you are using a Grove shield that uses your main serial and you need to use other pins of your board as a Serial interface to communicate with the Grove-Wio-E5 module.
 * Allows to display commands sent, the responses from the Grove-Wio-E5 and enable the print them.
 Also allows the device to measure the time it took to both send the command and receive a response from Grove-Wio-E5 (and gateway ACK if there is a need for that)
-* You can enable or disable the printing of the command messages
+* You can enable or disable the printing of the command messages.
+This means that you can run the code with your debugging serial terminal disabled
 * Allows the use of the different debug modes (DEBUG/INFO/WARN/ERROR/FATAL/PANIC/QUIET).
 * Allows to estimate the time that is going to take to send a message.
 * Added examples of how to use the low power mode of the device and added a wakeUp function.